Stuart Alcorn

 Howard has had an active role in the post-conviction litigation of over a dozen cases recognized by the National Registry of Exonerations.
 The root cause of these exonerations have including a wide range of legal issues including ineffective assistance of counsel, prosecutorial misconduct, newly discovered forensic evidence, and recantations from witnesses.

 He has spoken at multiple continuing legal education events on writs of habeas corpus, root cause analysis, and post-conviction forensics.
-He has also trained new and veteran prosecutors on their ethical and legal obligations under Brady v.
+Howard has also trained new and veteran prosecutors on their ethical and legal obligations under Brady v.
 Maryland, Texas Code of Criminal Procedure Article 39.14, and the Special Responsibilities of a Prosecutor under Tex.
 Disciplinary R. Prof’l Conduct 3.09.

 Howard serves as a member of the Board of Directors with Close to Home, Housing and Urban Development’s Continuum of Care lead agency for San Antonio and Bexar County.
-Matthew also serves as the Program Director for the Community Courts program, a specialty diversion program for justice involved individuals experiencing homelessness in Bexar County and San Antonio.
+Howard also serves as the Program Director for the Community Courts program, a specialty diversion program for justice involved individuals experiencing homelessness in Bexar County and San Antonio.

 Matthew Howard